Riders of the Sky

 Riders of the Sky (Nebeští jezdci) is a Czechoslovak movie directed by Jindřich Polák in 1968 about Czechoslovak pilots in No. 311 Squadron RAF service during the Battle of Britain, and the ongoing aerial battle in northern Europe.

 Production

 The movie is based on the 1964 novel Nebeští jezdci by Czech World War II RAF and Soviet Air Force air gunner Richard Husmann, writing as Filip Jánský.
 Part of the inspiration for the novel was the story of František "Frankie" Truhlář, No. 311 Squadron RAF gunner and later No. 312 (Czechoslovak) Squadron RAF pilot, and a member of Guinea Pig Club.
 In 1969 Hodder & Stoughton published an English translation of the book as Riders in the Sky.
 The name of the book was inspired by a country song Riders in the Sky by American songwriter Stan Jones.
 The song can be heard in the movie.

 It was filmed at Klecany military airfield north of Prague, English park at Dobříš Chateau, Prague hospital U Apolináře and Rügen island in Germany.

-Some of the ariel shots were from a 1941 documentary film Target for Tonight.
+Some of the aerial shots were from a 1941 documentary film Target for Tonight.